argonautproject/scheduling/pages/operations.md

 active: operations
 ---

-#### Operations

-These OperatioDefinitions have been defined for this implementation guide:
+The following OperationDefinitions have been defined for this implementation guide:

 {% include list-simple-operationdefinitions.xhtml %}